-- ... can be used to adapt components at compile time - During system generation - Static adaptation of components - Metaprograms are removed during system generation, no runtime overhead - Avoids the overhead of dynamic metaprogramming - Open Java, Open C++
+- ... can be used to adapt components from a supermarket at compile time - During reuse of the component in system generation - Static adaptation of components - Metaprograms are removed during system generation, no runtime overhead - Avoids the overhead of dynamic metaprogramming - Ex.:.
+Open Java, Open C++

-2.4 Metaobject Facility (MOF)
+11.5 Metaobject Facility (MOF)